Twitter: Verified Users Wish Death on Trump, Violating Platform's Rules

-Twitter allowed wishes death against President Donald Trump from its verified leftist users on Friday morning, after the president announced that he and First Lady Melania Trump tested positive for the Chinese coronavirus.
+Twitter allowed wishes of death against President Donald Trump from its verified leftist users to stay on the platform Friday morning after the President announced that he and First Lady Melania Trump tested positive for the Chinese coronavirus.
 Twitter clearly states that “hoping that someone dies as a result of a serious disease” is a violation of the platform’s terms of service, but has not taken widespread action against its “blue check” users.

 “It’s been against my moral identity to tweet this for the past four years, but, I hope he dies,” tweeted Zara Rahim, a former national spokeswoman for Hillary Clinton’s campaign and Obama White House staffer.
 The tweet was initially highlighted by conservative producer and direction Robby Starbuck.
 This was just one prominent example of Twitter verified users wishing death on Trump.
 Some have deleted their comments and others have set their accounts private as a result of backlash.